 Wearable tech is here, but as with every advance some are essential to daily life and some are not.
 Fashion will only embrace wearable technology on a large scale, when it is relevant, beautiful, and cost effective to manufacture - then it will be truly democratic.
 Luxottica's deal with Google Glass to make the technology more wearable, addressing the aesthetic challenges that lie ahead for wearable tech proves that as time goes on - as long as it remains relevant - wearable tech will only become more attractive to every day consumers.

 Sean Betts, head of agile client solutions, Havas Media

+Design isn’t a barrier for wearable tech at the moment as it’s still the mainstay of the early adopter tech community.
+However, for wearable tech to achieve adoption amongst the broader population these barriers will need to be overcome.
 It’s an issue that most tech companies haven’t had to deal with until now but with Apple’s appointment of Angela Ahrendts and it’s rumoured conversations with Swiss watch makers, it will be interesting to see if this is a barrier they will actively address with their long rumoured entry into the wearable tech market later this year.

 This year's Roses Creative Awards finalists will be revealed on Thursday 10 April.